HenriMichelon/zero_zero_docs/docs/003_blender_add_on.md

 corresponding class (including inheritance).
 <br>

-The following objects properties are exported in the GLB or ZScene file, you don't have to add them :
+The following objects properties are automatically exported, you don't have to manually add them :
 - *position*
 - *rotation*
 - *scale*